jtacoma/go-fio/README.md

     go get github.com/jtacoma/go-fio

-This is an experiment in easing the development of custom protocols through a framing abstraction over the standard "io" package.

-Coincidentally, this package also provides easy efficiency for high-frequency writing.
+This package also provides easy efficiency for high-frequency writing.
 For example, the following code will result in a small number of large writes to `sys.Stdout` even though it makes a large number of small writes to `w`:

     func main() {
         w := fio.NewWriter(sys.Stdout)